bagder/http3-explained/en/proc-h2.md

 With HTTP/2, users and software stacks got used to the idea that HTTP can no longer be assumed to be done with a text-based protocol in a serial manner.

-QUIC-over-HTTP was renamed to HTTP/3 in November 2018.
+HTTP-over-QUIC was renamed to HTTP/3 in November 2018.